AndreBonafe/UnityFarmGameStudy/README.md

 # UnityFarmGameStudy
-Project designed to study mechanics of a Farm Game using Unity
+Project designed to study mechanics of a Farm Game using Unity a